Choir auditions for Spring 2018 will take place Monday, January 22 from 4:00-6:30pm in Schmucker Hall.

-Sign up for an audition appointment at Schmucker 212.
+Audition sign up sheets will be posted at Schmucker 212 during orientation week.
 Sign up as soon as possible to get your first choice of time.
 The audition takes about 10 minutes.
-Audition periods during orientation are chosen for flexibility.
 Sign up for a time in between all the other things you have to do during orientation.

 Who should audition?

 Everyone!
-We want to hear you sing to make sure that we get you into the right choir and the right voice part.
+We want to make sure that we get you into the right choir and the right voice part.

 Is auditioning difficult?